PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 ## About

-This class library contains concrete classes and supplementary types that implement the taskbox abstraction, that is asynchronous multi-task processing for applications or services that need to improve performance, scalability and reusability.
-This document explains the purpose of each component.
+This class library is the default implementation of the [Taskbox.Abstractions][TBXA].

+## Pipebox

+The pipebox transforms the processing of a complex or time consuming operation into a set of small tasks that combine together to form an asynchronous unit of work, with the aim of improving performance, scalability and component reusability in any application or service.

 ## Workers